corda/corda/docs/source/upgrade-notes.rst

 * Update the Corda Release version

-  The ``corda_release_version`` identifier in your projects gradle file will need changing as follows:
+  The ``corda_release_version`` identifier in your project's gradle file will need changing as follows:

   .. sourcecode:: shell